Photo from Canva

 - Toxic Mold

-There are, however, a few key items that every home inspector should check for, so make sure to ask about the following six categories, because a failure to do so could potentially cost you thousands of dollars in repairs not covered by home insurance.
+There are a few key items that every home inspector should check for, so make sure to ask about the following six categories.
+Failure to do so could potentially cost you thousands of dollars in repairs not covered by home insurance.

-If you’re buying a distressed property, then the damage to the electric wiring systems may be quite visible, particularly if the property was a foreclosure with a forced eviction.
-Homes throughout the country had wires cut by vacating homeowners, their disgruntled and displaced tenants, or vandals taking advantage of the opportunity to have a little fun in an empty house.
+If you’re buying a distressed property, the damage to the electric wiring systems may be quite visible, particularly if the property was a foreclosure with forced eviction.
+Homes throughout the country have wires cut by vacating homeowners, their disgruntled and displaced tenants, or vandals taking advantage of the opportunity to have a little fun in an empty house.

-This is yet another a big ticket item, so you want to make sure that you’re prepared for when you’ll need to replace the roof.
-A home inspection report will let you know if the roof has not been replaced since the home was built and also give you the current condition of the roof.
+The roof is yet another big-ticket item, so you want to be prepared for when you’ll need to replace it.
+The home inspector's report will tell you if the roof has been replaced since the home was built.
+The inspector will also include the current condition of the roof.
 Home inspectors are not required to get up on the roof to inspect it, but they often do.
 A close-up inspection makes a difference, so inquire as to whether the home inspector you’re considering working with will do this for you.

 If the roof has five or more years left on it, then you can request a replacement estimate and budget for its replacement; you’ll have very little chance of reselling the home after a three-year duty station tour without replacing the roof.
 If the roof is in a considerable state of disrepair, then you may have wiggle room to negotiate either a roof replacement or partial roof credit from the seller at closing.

 One young service member who left the military to move to Washington was excited to purchase a quaint, historic bungalow in a downtown district for approximately $200,000.
-As he was purchasing in a highly competitive buyer’s market where houses sold almost the minute they hit the market, he chose to forego the inspection contingency.
-His decision was not uncommon, as many online resources suggest that this action is smart because it makes a buyer’s offer look more attractive, but let the buyer beware, as nothing in the seller’s disclosure hinted at the $100,000 repair bill that this young man would have to pay within a year of moving into his new home.
+As he was purchasing in a highly competitive sellers’ market, where houses sold almost the minute they hit the market, he chose to forego the inspection contingency.
+His decision was not uncommon, as many online resources suggest that skipping the inspection makes your offer look more attractive to the seller.
+But let the buyer beware, as nothing in the seller’s disclosure hinted at the $100,000 repair bill that this young man would pay within a year of moving into his new home.

-When he went to create a man cave in his unfinished basement, a local contractor informed him that his foundation was in such poor condition that it was literally unsafe to not only be in the basement, but also in the house itself.
-Given that he had this information from a contractor, the former service member would now be legally bound to provide this information in his seller’s disclosure when he went to sell.
+When he pursued building a man cave in his unfinished basement, a local contractor told him that his foundation was in such poor condition that it was unsafe to be in the basement, let alone the house itself.
+With this information provided by a hired contractor, he is now legally required to provide this information in his seller’s disclosure when he moves to sell.
 Stuck in this situation that no homeowner’s insurance would cover, he borrowed money to make the repairs.
-When the time came to sell his home about five years later, he sold it for just a little more than what he paid for it initially, meaning that he learned a $100,000 lesson.
+When the time came to sell his home about five years later, he sold it for just a little more than what he paid for it initially.
+His choice to skip a home inspection cost him $100,000.

 Avoid being the subject in a grievous story like the one above, and ensure that your inspector thoroughly inspects the cause of any cracks that are visible in walls, the roof, the exterior, and especially in the basement.
-If his report does not address the cracks, make sure to ask about the cause.
-Do not accept "house settling" as a sufficient response for large cracks.
+If their report does not address the visible splits, make sure to ask about the cause.
+Do not accept house settling as a sufficient response for large cracks.
 Your inspector will also note if a floor crack extends under a wall and other signs of foundational issues, such as sloped floors, bowed walls, and doors that don’t fit frames.

 One thing you don’t want in your new home or yard is run-off water.
-Don’t wear your cute shoes to walk through your new home, instead, make sure you trample through the entire yard to test for large squelchy spots that may indicate poor drainage.
-Drainage is related to land gradations, which a builder’s report may contain for a newer home, but the best way to inspect for this is to visit the home on a rainy day.
+Don’t wear your finest shoes to walk through your new home.
+Instead, make sure you trample through the entire yard to test for large squelchy spots that may indicate poor drainage.
+Drainage is related to land gradations, which a builder’s report may contain for a newer home, but the best way to inspect for this is to visit the property on a rainy day.

-Again, this is not necessarily realistic in a seller’s market, but given the foundational issues that drainage and standing water can cause, if you have any reason to doubt the quality of drainage on a property, then check back on our house listings to find another option for your family.
-Your home inspector will not likely inspect a home during the rain as it will impede his ability to check the exterior of the property and the roof, but he should be able to tell you if there are indications of regular standing water in any area of the property.
+Given the foundational issues that drainage and standing water can cause, if you have any reason to doubt the quality of drainage on a property, then check back on MilitaryByOwner’s home listings to find another option for your family.
+Your home inspector is unlikely to inspect the home during the rain as it will impede their ability to check the exterior of the property and the roof.
+But they should tell you if there are indications of regular standing water in any area of the property.

-Your inspector will note ages and functioning of major appliances such as the water heater, oven, and HVAC system, and will note if any should be replaced, repaired, or have rust or other damage indicating necessary repairs or replacement.
-The inspector will check whether the unit operates well, when the unit was last serviced, and issues, such as if a larger home only has one A/C unit which could be a concern for higher energy costs.
+Home inspectors note the ages and performance of major appliances such as the water heater, oven, and HVAC system.
+They will note if any show rust or other damage indicating necessary repairs or replacement.
+The inspector will check whether the unit operates correctly, when it was last serviced, and issues such as if a larger home only has one A/C unit (which could be a concern for higher energy costs).

-Keep in mind the purpose of a home inspection is to find out if there are severe structural or mechanical defects.
-In our post, What Repairs Can I Ask the Home Seller to Make?, buyers are reminded to make your home insurance policy will cover the home you plan to buy.
+Keep in mind that the purpose of a home inspection is to find out if there are severe structural or mechanical defects.
+Understanding what your home insurance policy will cover is crucial.
 For example, an issue like old electrical wiring might be a red flag that prevents you from insuring the house, and you’d be unable to close on your home sale if you don’t have insurance coverage.
 Thankfully, with an experienced buyer’s agent at your side, you’ll be able to negotiate with the seller on any prominent issues the inspector brings to your attention.